gesture-based-ui-development/voice-controlled-millionaire/README.md

 A <b>mouse</b> is a standard piece of hardware for a desktop computer and a <b>microphone</b> is a standard piece of hardware for a laptop (webcam+microphone).

-We had some issues with the Speech Recognition having issues detecting certain phrases but we were able to rememedy this by adjusting the [Confidence Level](https://docs.unity3d.com/ScriptReference/Windows.Speech.ConfidenceLevel.html) of the Speech Recogntiion API in Unity.
+We had some issues with the Speech Recognition having issues detecting certain phrases but we were able to remedy this by adjusting the [Confidence Level](https://docs.unity3d.com/ScriptReference/Windows.Speech.ConfidenceLevel.html) of the Speech Recognition API in Unity.

 By setting the confidence level of the API to <b>Low</b>, it meant that the application would reject very little phrases and would at least acknowledge and respond with the user's input even if it didn't not recognize what the user was trying to say 100% of the time.

 ` ConfidenceLevel confidence = ConfidenceLevel.Low`

 ****

-## Software used in creating the application
+# Software used in creating the application
 To create the application we had to use a variety of different software's available to us to complete numerous tasks
 - **Unity 2018** Game Engine to build the game.
 - **Visual Studio 2017** Code editor to write c# scripts.